 How Much Taxes Do Canadians Pay on Average?

-Based on the amount of tax paid in 2021, the average tax percentage in Canada is 25.1% of gross annual income.
-This is the average tax when the federal and provincial/ territorial taxes are combined.
-On average, Canadians take home 74.9% of their gross income.
+Based on the most recent available data (tax year 2023), the average tax percentage in Canada is around 25.8% of gross annual income when federal and provincial/territorial taxes are combined.
+This is the average tax across all income levels and regions.
+On average, Canadians take home about 74.2% of their gross income after paying income taxes.

 However, for most people, the combined taxes are higher or lower than the average, depending on how much they earn and which province or territory they pay taxes in.